 The complainant should be kept informed of the progress of the investigations and, if appropriate, of the final outcome.

-If appropriate, a copy of the outcomes will be used to enable a review of Age UK Carlisle and Eden procedures.
+If appropriate, a copy of the outcomes will be used to enable a review of Age UK North CumbriaAge UK North Cumbria procedures.

-If the complainant is not satisfied that their concern is being properly dealt with by the investigating officer, they have the right to raise it in confidence with the Chief Executive Chairman.
+If the complainant is not satisfied that their concern is being properly dealt with by the investigating officer, they have the right to raise it in confidence with the Chief Executive/Chairman.

 If the investigation finds the allegations unsubstantiated and all internal procedures have been exhausted, but the complainant is not satisfied with the outcome of the investigation, UK North CumbriaAge UK North Cumbria recognises the lawful rights of employees and ex-employees to make disclosures to prescribed persons or body (e.g. the Health and Safety Executive).
 A full list of prescribed people and bodies can be found on the Government Website (www.gov.uk).